-- 4.4.2 Candidates for promotion are expected to provide a report with the same elements as those required for probationary faculty in section 3.2.
-Detailed guidelines on how to prepare a FRC review portfolio are located on the Tenure and Promotion page of the Academic Affairs webpage.
-In addition, candidates will provide electronically a copy of the personal statement, CV, and student course evaluation reports.
-Candidates may supply supplemental materials similar to those described in section 3.4.2 for probationary faculty at their discretion.
+4.4.2 Candidates for promotion are expected to provide a report with the same elements as those required for probationary faculty in section 3.2.
+Tenure and Promotion statements for all departments as well as detailed guidelines on how to prepare a FRC review portfolio are located on the Tenure and Promotion webpage, which is linked on both the Faculty Review Committee and Academic Affairs webpages.
 The Department Chair will provide a letter summarizing the views of the entire department and stating support or nonsupport consistent with the requirements in section 4.1.1.
-The Department Chair, the Division Chair, or the Dean of the College may nominate a faculty member prior to the automatic reevaluation.
-Normally, Department Chairs would nominate faculty members serving in their department (including Division Chairs), Division Chairs would nominate Department Chairs and the Dean of the College would nominate a person who is both a Department and Division chair.
-Promotion takes effect at the beginning of the next academic year if recommended by the President and approved by the Board of Trustees. - 4.4.3 Accelerated schedule of eligibility - The Dean of the College, the Division Chair, or the Department Chair may nominate for consideration a faculty member of exceptional ability and contribution after that faculty member has completed service for five years (i.e., in the sixth or seventh year) as an Associate Professor.
+Promotion takes effect at the beginning of the next academic year if recommended by the President and approved by the Board of Trustees.

+4.4.3 Accelerated schedule of eligibility

+The Provost, the Division Dean, or the Department Chair may nominate for consideration a faculty member of exceptional ability and contribution after that faculty member has completed service for five years (i.e., in the sixth or seventh year) as an Associate Professor.
 If a faculty member is successful in being promoted early, subsequent reviews will occur at five-year intervals starting from this new, reset review schedule.
-If a faculty member is not successful in being promoted early, they will stand for promotion during the regularly scheduled year eight review (early promotion may only be attempted once). - 4.4.4 Evaluating teaching for promotion candidates in administrative capacities:
+If a faculty member is not successful in being promoted early, they will stand for promotion during the regularly scheduled year eight review (early promotion may only be attempted once).

-Those candidates for promotion to Professor rank who are serving as administrators will include evidence that their administrative work has contributed in material ways to the advancement of the teaching mission of the college in their promotion applications, which will serve as a basis for the evaluation of "teaching" for the promotion decision.
+4.4.4 Evaluating teaching for promotion candidates in administrative capacities: Those candidates for promotion to Professor rank who are serving as administrators will include evidence that their administrative work has contributed in material ways to the advancement of the teaching mission of the college in their promotion applications, which will serve as a basis for the evaluation of "teaching" for the promotion decision.
 Accordingly, the elements of teaching observation assessment and student course evaluation reports as evidence of teaching development in sections 4.1.3 and 3.4.1 will not be required for the years in which the candidate has served as an administrator.